BELLA-RadiationSimulations/GRAPPA/README.md

 # - 5  Final pions
 # - 6  Final muons
 # - 7  Number of primaries evolved
+# - 8  Final particles (all particles not captured by the previous ntuples)
 ```

 The name of the file containing the output can be changed too,